we have you covered at every step of your healing journey.

 But, what does it even mean?
 And is focusing on wellness even helpful?
 Let’s dive deeper.

-First off, what is wellness?
+first off, what is wellness?

 Wellness is defined as the state of being in good health, especially as an actively pursued goal.
 While the idea of health can be important to some it is imperative to understand that health is much more than just what you eat daily.
 Health encompasses your emotional, spiritual, environmental, mental, physical, and social wellbeing.
 As with most things, diet culture has co-opted the idea of wellness and has led to the term “wellness culture”.